raphamorim/rio/docs/docs/install/windows.md

 shell = { program = "pwsh", args = ["--login"] }
 ```

-You may want to use a specific GPU on your system, specially if you're on a laptop configuration, this can enable hardware accelaration and improve performance of the application.
+You may want to use a specific GPU on your system, specially if you're on a laptop configuration, this can enable hardware acceleration and improve performance of the application.
 To make Windows utilize a GPU for a specific application through Windows display settings, follow the instructions:

 1. Simultaneously press the Windows key and the letter "i" on your keyboard to open Windows Settings.